Lalabuy948/OS-1-VSS/README.md

 You launched your first docker container - in other words you launched linux.

-If you would like to work with files using your lovely IDE or code editor do next steps:
+If you would like to work with files using your favorite IDE or code editor do next steps:

 `docker run -it -v /Users/USERNAME/DIRECTORY:/tmp vcatechnology/linux-mint`